Code-Institute-Submissions/battleship-blast/README.md

 * * *

-1. The site is designed in a way that makes the game fun and easy to play.
+1. The site is designed in a way that makes the game cool, strategic but easy to play.
 2. The game feels personal as the user can input their name and see it displayed throughout.
-3. The game rounds and scores are displayed throughout.
+3. The game instructions are clear and concise and can be easily accessed at the start of the game.
+4. The user can exit the game at any time.
+5. The game displays a cool, clear grid where the user can visually see their battlefield.
+6. The game grid is updated with every round, visually portraying hits and misses, and the user is provided with valuable information:
+    1. Message confirming hit, miss or duplicate hit.
+    2. Missils left.
+    3. Option to launch next misile or exit game.
-4. The user will want to play again and again!
+7. The user will want to play agin and again!

 * * *